DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         only send a select set of files which do not contain sensitive data.
         At present, this is based on careful coding and audit of which files are sent.
         Stretch mitigation: redact potentially sensitive data either client-side or server-side (see below).
+6. Returns and chains the previous handlers, if any.
+    - Risks to normal operation
+      - N/A
+    - Risks during a crash
+      - Resulting core dumps are sometimes a bit corrupted / contain the crashtracker handler.
+        This can be confusing when viewing the core dumps and registers are not quite what they were before the handler was invoked.
+        Mitigation: Unset the crashtracker handler and return from the signal handler, so that the OS will fall back to the default action of creating a core dump ... at the original sigsegv location.
+        Stretch: It may be possible to do magic using `sigsetjmp`/`siglongjmp`, as discussed [here](https://github.com/DataDog/libdatadog/pull/696#discussion_r1819149232).

 ### Receiver